-The water houses involve the 4th, 8th and 12th spheres of the horoscope and are most referenced to in the psychology field concerning our “inner child” “repressed nature” and also relating to our “dreaming selves” and as Freud termed – “Dreams are the royal road to the unconscious.”
+The water houses involve the 4th, 8th, and 12th houses of the horoscope.
+They are most frequently referenced in the field of psychology in relation to our “inner child” and “repressed nature,” as well as in relation to our “dreaming selves,” and Freud described dreams as “the royal road to the unconscious.”

 Psychoanalysis is simply a game of hide and seek, in which you continue to relinquish responsibility for your actions and reality and assign the basic cause to some part of the psyche, hidden, dark forest of the past.
 Then you give yourself the task of finding this secret.
 In doing so you never think of looking for it in your conscious mind, since you are convinced that all deep answers lie far beneath.
 The Nature of Personal Reality: Specific, Practical Techniques for Solving Everyday Problems and Enriching the Life You Know (A Seth Book)

 The water signs/houses are in touch with their feelings, in tune with the nuances and subtleties that many others don’t even notice.
 The water element represents the realm of deep emotions and feeling responses, ranging from compulsive passions to overwhelming fears.
 Astrology, Psychology & the Four Elements: An Energy Approach to Astrology & Its Use in the Counseling Arts